American Football, and giving a book a second chance…

 I am very surprised that some of the students’ first reaction about the premise of Magnus Kir is that it reminded them of the Garden of Eden.
 So, Zack supposedly represented humanity in the book.
 It’s funny to me because that wasn’t intentional at all- and it seems so obvious to me now.

 The actual presentation revolved around the steps to becoming an author.
-Here are the steps I can up with…if you think I’ve missed something let me know!
+Here are the steps I came up with…if you think I’ve missed something let me know!

 Have an idea!